HLTH 500 Introduction to Public Health

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will complete five Discussions in this course.
-The student will post one thread of at least 400-500 words by 11:59 p.m.
-(ET) on Thursday day of the assigned Module: Week.
-The student must then post two replies of at least 200-250 words by 11:59 p.m.
-(ET) on Sunday of the assigned Module: Week.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete seven Discussions in this course.
+The student will post one thread of at least 400-500 words.
+The student must then post two replies of at least 200-250 words.
 For each thread, students must support their assertions with at least one scholarly citation and integrate at least one biblical principle in AMA format.
 Each reply must incorporate at least one scholarly citation in AMA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include government websites, scholarly articles, and the Bible.

 The student will write a 5–7 page research-based paper describing the practice of public health and how a public health degree relates to the student’s career goals.
 The paper must use current AMA format and include at least five peer-reviewed or governmental sources published within the past five years.

-Each quiz will cover the Learn material for the previous and assigned Module: Week.
-Each quiz will be open-book/open-notes and contain multiple-choice and true/false questions.
-Each quiz will be two hours.
+The other 6 quizzes will cover the textbook reading for the assigned Module: Week.
+Each quiz will be open-book/open-notes and contain 25 multiple-choice and true/false questions.
+Each quiz will have a one hour time limit.